This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Black Sheep cares deeply about the environment and its people.
 They use sustainable and bio-degradable corn starch cups that will degrade in eight to ten weeks.

 Not only that, but they also have a great initiative that allows customers to do a good deed and pay it forward.
-Customers can donate their full loyalty cards or money to buy coffees for individuals living on the street in the area.
+Customers can donate their full loyalty cards or money to buy coffee for individuals living on the street in the area.

-Find it here: Lower Mall -2, Jubilee Place, Canary Wharf, London, E14 5NY
+Location: Lower Mall -2, Jubilee Place, Canary Wharf, London, E14 5NY

+Of all the best coffee shops in Canary Wharf, this is the once locals hold closest to their heart.
 Canary Coffee stands in canary yellow just on the other side of South Quay Footbridge.
 This stylish café is rustic and warm, with wood palettes adorning its walls and floors.

-Their single-origin coffees are ethically sourced and single batch roasted to ensure you get a good blend.
-They boast wallet friendly prices, which they get by sourcing directly from their farming partners.
+Their single-origin coffees are ethically sourced and single-batch roasted to ensure you get a good blend.
+They boast wallet-friendly prices, which they get by sourcing directly from their farming partners.

 These affordable coffees are especially helpful for students dropping by for a study session.
 Canary Coffee has plug sockets all over to keep your devices charged.
 This café also offers free Wi-Fi with your purchase.